Did you know there are four types of tongues found in the Bible the Holy Spirit may give to a believer?

 This is not to quench or belittle the gift of tongues; rather, it is to make sure that people are being encouraged and blessed by what God is doing.

 When the gift of tongues is interpreted corporately, it functions very much like prophecy—also seen as God speaking words to the Church for the building up of the body of Christ.

 To another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.1 Corinthians 12:10 (NIV)

 Notice that this is not a “translation” of the particular tongue, but rather the gift of “interpretation.”

-Often, the meaning from the the gift of tongues enters one’s heart and mind allowing someone else to understand what is being said.
-In this way the experience of receiving the gift of interpretation is almost identical in importance, to receiving a word of knowledge or prophecy.
+Often, the meaning of the gift of tongues enters one’s heart and mind, allowing someone else to understand what is being said.
+In this way, the experience of receiving the gift of interpretation is almost identical in importance, to receiving a word of knowledge or prophecy.

 When in prayer the interpretation comes to me, it comes just like a prophecy or word of knowledge.
 It is like the meaning penetrates my heart.

 Sometimes, when I am praying in tongues alone or quietly in a ministry situation, the meaning suddenly comes to me.
 I believe God gives me the gift of interpretation so I can, with my mind, participate with the Holy Spirit, who is praying through me to transmit the message to others.